Albania profile - Timeline

 2006 June - Stabilisation and Association agreement signed with EU.

 2007 June - President George W Bush becomes the first US leader to visit Albania, highlighting its position as a close ally of Washington.

-2007 July - Parliament elects ruling party chairman Bamir Topi president, after three failed rounds of voting made a snap election look possible.
+2007 July - Parliament elects ruling party chairman Bamir Topi president, after three failed rounds of voting made a snap election look like a distinct possibility.

 2009 July - Sali Berisha's centre-right Democratic Party wins parliamentary elections by a narrow margin.

-2009 November - Opposition Socialist Party begins series of demonstrations in Tirana in protest against alleged vote-rigging in the 2009 election.
+2009 November - Opposition Socialist Party begins series of demonstrations in Tirana in protest at alleged vote-rigging in the parliamentary election.

 2010 May - Socialist leader Edi Rama calls for a campaign of civil disobedience to continue until government agrees to a partial recount of 2009 election.

 2010 November - European Union rejects Albania's request for EU candidate status, but eases visa requirements for Albanians.